-Sometimes is hard to choose the right yarn for your project.
+Sometimes is hard to find the right yarn for your project.
 Why?
-Because the yarn stores usually have a huge yarn choice.
+Because the yarn stores usually offer so much yarn.
 There are so many fibers, thicknesses, textures and colors of yarn.
-So the question is why there are so many types of yarn?
+And the question is why there are so many types of yarn?
 And what is the right type of yarn for my project?

 When I first started, I bought the yarn that I thought is in a nice color, soft and probably the right size for my taste.
 Red light!
 Wrong.
 Why?
 Because all of this and so much more is important.
 I’ve made a small research about yarn and simplify and combine all the information about it in one place.